AdvSumm: Adversarial Training for Bias Mitigation in Text Summarization: Results

 \subsection{Name-Nationality Bias}

-The results on the Name-Nationality benchmark are illustrated in Table~\ref{namnat-results}.
-It provides a comparative analysis between the baseline models of our proposed approach, \advsum{}, focusing on region-specific hallucination rates as discussed in \citet{ladhak-etal-2023-pre_nationality}, as well as ROUGE-1 scores on the XSum evaluation sets to compare summarization quality.
+The results on the Name-Nationality benchmark are illustrated in Table~\ref{namnat-results}, which shows a comparative analysis between the baseline models and our proposed approach, \advsum{}, focusing on region-specific hallucination rates as discussed in \citet{ladhak-etal-2023-pre_nationality}, as well as \rouge{} scores on the XSum evaluation sets to compare summarization quality.

 In the Name-Nationality setting, \advsum{} significantly lowers hallucination rates in summaries across American, Asian, and European contexts compared to base models.
-It effectively reduces overall hallucination rates underscoring the effectiveness of \advsum{} in enhancing the fidelity of summarization models, ensuring more reliable summaries across diverse geopolitical landscapes while maintaining competitive ROUGE-1 scores.
+It effectively reduces overall hallucination rates underscoring the effectiveness of \advsum{} in enhancing the fidelity of summarization models, ensuring more reliable summaries across diverse geopolitical landscapes while maintaining competitive \rouge{} scores.

-\advsum{}'s lower ROUGE scores on the test sets, as shown in Table~\ref{namnat-results}, align with prior research \cite{madry2019deep} findings that Adversarial Training, while enhancing model robustness, can reduce performance on clean data.
+\advsum{}'s lower \rouge{} scores on the test sets, as shown in Table~\ref{namnat-results}, align with prior research findings that Adversarial Training, while enhancing model robustness, can reduce performance on clean data \cite{madry2019deep}.
 This tradeoff is expected in data augmentation techniques, where the goal is to improve model resilience (reduce bias) while minimizing the performance drop on clean datasets.